zhuyanhao/Behavioral-Cloning-Project4-Self-Driving-Cars/README.md

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road.
 A few data augmentation techniques are used to flatten the distribution of steering angle.

-For details about how I created the training data, see the next section.
+For details about how I created the training data prepared it for the model training/testing, please see the next section.

 ### Model Architecture and Training Strategy